 - Accommodation letter from previous post-secondary institution

-- If the accommodation letter does not contain diagnosis or functional impacts, the Director of Disability Services may request additional information.
+- If the accommodation letter does not contain diagnosis or functional impacts, the Disability and Access team may request additional information.

 - Full evaluation/diagnostic report